toyflish/craft-shopify-resource/README.md

 shopify-resource reference field via storefront api

-store shopify storefront id in craft field with dropdown select using shopify storefront api
+store shopify storefront id in craft field with dropdown select using shopify storefront api use shopify products in craft fields highly inspired by nmaier95/craft-shopify-product-fetcher but using the shopify storefront api
+- send custom graphql queries to get resized images from shopify
+- async clientside queries in cp do not slow down cp rendering with mutliple product fields

 ## Requirements